Uniform Regularity for free-boundary navier-stokes equations with surface tension

 \subsection{Scheme of the Proof}

 We briefly explain main idea of this paper in several steps. \begin{remark}In this paper $\Lambda(\cdot,\cdot)$ denotes an increasing continuous function in all its arguments and $\Lambda_0 = \Lambda(\frac{1}{c_0})$.
-Both may vary from line to line. \end{remark}
+Both may vary from line to line.
+Also $C$ means a constant independent to $\varepsilon$ and also vary from line to line. \end{remark}